lsd53/pa4/design.md

 We decided to use a polling system to handle the packets.
 This approach requires extra communication between cores, which will be covered later in the document.

-In addition to polling, we took advantage of the information learned during PA1 and PA2 to create a pipelined system for handling the packets.
-The first core receives the packets and writes them to a synchronized ring buffer.
-The second core hashes the packet, classifying it and writing this new information to a second synchronized buffer.
-The third core reads the categorized packets and updates hashtables corresponding to each datatype.
-The last core also handles command and print packets accordingly.
+In addition to polling, we plan to take advantage of the synchronization primitives learned in class to create a parallelized packet handling system.
+The first core takes packets from the ring buffer and places them into a queue.
+Each core, in parallel, removes a packet from this queue when available and analyzes the packet, updating the appropriate statistics or executing the command.

 ## Why Polling?